-PROBABLE CAUSE DIAGNOSIS SOLUTION Memory DIMM is partially dislodged from the slot on the motherboard.
-Tum off computer.
-Take cover off system unit.
-Check the DIMM to ensure it is securely seated in the slot.
-Using even pressure on both ends of the DIMM, press down firmly until the module snaps into place.
+PROBABLE CAUSE DIAGNOSIS SOLUTION partially dislodged from the slot on the motherboard.
+Check the DIMM to Using even pressure on both ends of the DIMM, press down firmly until the module snaps into place.

 System does not boot from hard disk drive, can be booted from CD-ROM drive.